 Myth #3: Medication is the only thing that will help.

 Truth: Epidurals generally do the best job of removing pain from labor for most women.
-However, they usually come with side effects the mother did not expect or want.
-Though they do not provide as much pain relief as an epidural, there are many non-medical ways to cope with the pain with little or no side effects.
-For example, immersion in water greatly reduces the amount of pain a woman feels.5 Using a doula not only reduces the amount of pain a woman feels, but also reduces the need for other interventions such as forceps and a cesarean.6
+However, it is not necessary for something to remove all the pain for it to help in labor.
+Though they do not provide as much pain relief as an epidural, there are other medication many non-medical ways to cope with the pain.
+For example, immersion in water greatly reduces the amount of pain a woman feels.5 Using a doula not only reduces the amount of pain a woman feels, but also reduces the need for other interventions such as forceps delivery and a cesarean.6

 Myth #4: Removing the pain means a better birth experience.

 Truth: The women who rate their birth experiences the best are not the women who had the least painful births.
-In fact, women who used epidural pain relief have less positive feelings about their birth experience than women who use no medical pain relief.7,8 Low levels of pain have not been found to be associated with high levels of enjoyment during labor.9 Feeling in control of the decisions being made is more important to a good birth experience than having less pain.10
+This may sound counter-intuitive, but women who used epidural pain relief have less positive feelings about their birth experience than women who use no medical pain relief.7,8 No matter what methods of pain relief a woman used, low levels of pain have not been found to be associated with high levels of enjoyment during labor.9 So what matters for a good birth experience?
+Feeling in control of the decisions being made is more important to a good birth experience than having less pain.10

-Truth: Planned homebirths are usually very relaxed events in which the mother copes well with the experience of labor.
+Truth: Planned home births are usually very relaxed events in which the mother copes well with the experience of labor.
 The comfort measures used may not remove the pain of labor as much as they remove the feelings of helplessness the woman has.
-The encouragement a homebirth mother receives from her support actually helps her manage the labor with less problems.
-In contrast, the hospital environment is generally not supportive, does not respect the woman and offers little to help besides drugs.
-“Drugs and technology in birth, as in life, have proved to be poor substitutes for true, human attention.”11
+The encouragement a home birth mother receives from her support actually helps her manage the labor with less problems.
+In contrast, many women find the hospital environment is generally not supportive, does not respect the woman and offers little to help besides drugs.11